Dikshit28/Attendance-bot/README.md

 Attendance Bot made for the students of The NorthCap University

 - Feel free to post issues and pull requests
+- Star the Repo ⭐ or fork it 😉

 ## How to use
 - install requirements.txt